‘Australian Plants’ Journal

 - Australian Plants for Canberra Region Gardens and other Cool Climate Areas (2015); published by the Australian Native Plants Society – Canberra.
 Further details here.

-- The Banksia Book by Alex George (1984, 1987); every species illustrated in colour and described in detail.
+- The Banksia Book by Alex George (1984, 1987); species illustrated in colour and described in detail.

 - Banksias – A Field and Garden Guide by Ivan Holliday and Geoff Watton (2009).
 This is a revised edition of A Field Guide to Banksias, first published by Rigby Ltd. in 1975.